intel/kernel-fuzzer-for-xen-project/README.md

 sudo insmod testmodule.ko
 ```

 The VM's console should now appear frozen.
 This is normal and what's expected.
 You can exit the console with `CTRL+]`.
-The `kernel-fuzzer` should have now also exited with a message `Parent is now ready`.
+The `kernel-fuzzer` should have now also exited with a message `Parent ready`.

 # 17. Star fuzzing using AFL <a name="section-17"></a>
 ---------------------------------
 Everything is now ready for fuzzing to begin.
 The kernel fuzzer takes the input with `--input` flag and the target memory address to write it to via `--address`.
 With AFL the input file path needs to be `@@`.
+You also have to first seed your fuzzer with an input that doesn't produces a crash in the code segment being fuzzed.

 ```
+mkdir input
+mkdir output
+echo -n "not_beef" > input/beef
-sudo ./AFL/afl-fuzz -i input/ -o output/ -m 500 -X -- ./kernel-fuzzer --domain debian --json ~/debian.json --input @@ --address <KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
+sudo ./AFL/afl-fuzz -i input/ -o output/ -m 500 -X -- ./kernel-fuzzer --domain debian --json ~/debian.json --input @@ --address 0x<KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
 ```

 You can also specify the `--limit` option of how many control-flow instructions you want to encounter before timing out the fuzz iteration.
 This is an alternative to the AFL built-in time-out model.

+The speed of the fuzzer will vary based on how much code you are fuzzing.
+The more code you are exercises the fewer iterations per second you will see.
+The testmodule included with the project has been observed to produce a speed of 200-600 iterations per second on i5 family CPUs.
+Don't forget: you can run multiple instances of the fuzzer to speed things up even further by utilizing more CPU cores on your machine.

-After you are finished with fuzzing, the VM can be unpaused and should resume normally.
+After you are finished with fuzzing, the VM can be unpaused and should resume normally without any side-effects.

 # 18. Debugging <a name="section-18"></a>
 ---------------------------------
 You can run the kernel fuzzer directly to inject an input into a VM fork without AFL, adding the `--debug` option will provide you with a verbose output.

 ```
-sudo ./kernel-fuzzer --domain debian --json ~/debian.json --debug --input /path/to/input/file --address <KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
+sudo ./kernel-fuzzer --domain debian --json ~/debian.json --debug --input /path/to/input/file --address 0x<KERNEL VIRTUAL ADDRESS TO WRITE INPUT TO>
 ```